html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

 &lt;/script>
 </pre>

 Voilà!
 The `h2` isn't a child of the shadow DOM.
-This leads to a principle:
+This leads to another tid bit:

 <blockquote class="commentary talkinghead">
 Insertion points are incredibly powerful.
 Think of them as a way to create a